onooinc-code/SoulyCorev2/PROJECT_GUIDE.md

 ### Key Unimplemented Features:
 - **Advanced Autonomous Agent (ReAct)**: The current agent executes a pre-defined plan.
 The next major step is to implement a true ReAct (Reason + Act) loop where the agent can choose and use tools from the **Tools Hub** to solve problems dynamically.
-- **Visual Relationship Graph**: The UI for the relationship graph is currently a JSON viewer and needs a visual component.

 ### Important Notes:
 - The project is designed for a **single power user**.
 Features related to multi-tenancy or public sharing are out of scope.